 Doctors consider HIV to be undetectable when the amount of the virus in the body is so low that a blood test cannot identify it.

-Having undetectable levels requires a person to continually receive effective treatment and follow the recommended plan carefully, which usually involves taking medications every day.
+Achieving undetectable levels requires a person to continually receive effective treatment and carefully follow the recommended treatment plan.
+This usually involves taking medications every day.

 A person with undetectable levels still has HIV, and regular monitoring with blood tests is key to maintaining this status.

 The chances of HIV progressing to AIDS vary widely from person to person and depend on many factors, including: